HospitalRun/hospitalrun-frontend/README.md

 ## Running with Docker

 ### Running With Docker Engine
-To run HospitalRun with Docker please do the following:
+To run HospitalRun with [Docker](https://www.docker.com/) please do the following:
-- Goto [https://docs.docker.com/engine/installation](https://docs.docker.com/engine/installation) to download and install Docker.
+- Go to [https://docs.docker.com/engine/installation](https://docs.docker.com/engine/installation) to download and install Docker.
 - Clone the repository with the command `git clone https://github.com/HospitalRun/hospitalrun-frontend.git`.
 - Change to the hospitalrun-frontend directory `cd hospitalrun-frontend`.
 - Build the HospitalRun image with `docker build -t hospitalrun-frontend .`